 - certain fish (high in mercury or other pollutants)

 - caffeine in coffees, sodas, energy drinks, large portions of chocolate, etc

 There are different problems that each of these foods can cause.
 Many times it is a type of food poisoning, infection, or toxicity, which can cause miscarriage, developmental delays in the fetus, or other various issues for pregnancy.

-Though you should be able to get all necessary nutrients, vitamins, and minerals from the healthy food you eat, you may still need supplementation.
+Though you should be able to get all the necessary nutrients, vitamins, and minerals from the healthy food you eat, you may still need supplementation.
 This is where prenatal vitamins come in!
 These vitamins are not meant to replace healthy food choices, only to supplement them.
 There are many good choices when it comes to prenatal vitamins, but if you have questions, ask your healthcare provider for a suggestion or prescription.

 Here are the vitamins and minerals you’ll want to look for in a vitamin (there may be additional ones too):

 - Folic Acid/Folate (Vitamin B9): 400 – 800 mcg (0.4 – 0.8 mg), daily max 1000 mcg (1.0 mg)

 - Protein: 71 g